ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **Manyrepo, by contrast**

-Requires using a central package manager with version control. is isn't necessarily a bad thing, but it can lead to significant overhead when working on a project and its dependencies simultaneously.
+Requires using a central package manager with version control.
+This isn't necessarily a bad thing, but it can lead to significant overhead when working on a project and its dependencies simultaneously.

 Integrates cleanly with CI/CD pipeline systems (Bitbucket pipelines, GitHub actions, etc.).